buntine/p-prime-prime/CONTENT.md

-# P″ - The Original Brainf*ck

 When we think of esoteric programming languages, most of us quickly gravitate towards one in particular: the infamous [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) - a super minimal programming language that achieves [Turing Completeness](https://en.wikipedia.org/wiki/Turing_completeness) in just six simple instructions (not including the two for I/O).

 The incessantly lovely Brainfuck was created in 1993 by Urban Müller in an attempt to construct a usable - albeit barely - programming language with a compiler under 1024 bytes.
 Why 1024 bytes?
 Well, he had been inspired by Wouter van Oortmerssen's [FALSE](https://esolangs.org/wiki/FALSE), a stack-based language with a compiler of exactly 1024 bytes.
 So I guess you could say it was a competition of sorts.

 In this article, purely for the joy of it, we will see that **Brainfuck is actually an informal dialect of a programming language invented in Italy 30 years prior: Corrado Böhm's P″ (pronounced "P Prime Prime" or "P Double-Prime)**.

 I do expect that the reader has basic familiarity with Brainfuck - although, if you've never heard of it, I definitely recommend you take a look.
 Oh, and don't worry; despite the scary name, it's really very easy to learn (note, I didn't say "easy to use"!).

-Let's talk a bit about Corrado Böhm's place in the history of Computer Science before we get into the nuts and bolts of his decidedly strangely-named creation.
+Let's talk a bit about Corrado Böhm's place in the history of Computer Science before we get into the nuts and bolts of his decidedly strange creation.

 ## Corrado Böhm and the Structured Program Theorem

 **You can skip this section if you're only interested in the details and not the motivation.**

 When we talk about "programming" today, we are almost universally referring to what is known as "[structured programming](https://en.wikipedia.org/wiki/Structured_programming)".
 That is, writing programs that employ the use of block structures, functions and loops.
 Pretty simple, huh?
-In fact, this all seems so obvious nowadays that we don't feel the need to qualify so specifically what we mean - so we use more general terms like "imperative" and "declarative" to describe our favourite paradigms of programming.
+In fact, this all seems so obvious nowadays that we don't feel the need to qualify so specifically what we mean - so we use more general terms like "imperative" and "declarative" to describe our favorite paradigms of programming.
 The whole "structured" part is kind of a given.

 But it wasn't always this way...

-Many of the earliest programming languages, including heavy-hitters like BASIC, FORTRAN, COBOL<sup>1</sup> and several assembly languages, were *unstructured*: Statements were sequentially ordered, generally one per-line.
+Many of the earliest programming languages, including heavy-hitters like BASIC, FORTRAN, COBOL<sup>1</sup> and several assembly languages, were [unstructured](https://en.wikipedia.org/wiki/Non-structured_programming): Statements were sequentially ordered, generally one per-line.
 And those lines were given labels or numbered in such a way that a program could perform an *unconditional jump* from one part of the program to the other.

 And when I say "jump", I really mean jump!
 Execution was not returned back to the calling context as is the case with a function call (unless, of course, it was physically asked to with another jump).
 One could, at least theoretically, jump straight into the middle of a `SUBROUTINE` or an `IF`<sup>2</sup>.
 Following the execution of a program meant tracing all of the jumps.
-Such a messy form of execution eventully gave rise to a phrase we still hear a lot of today (but never about our own code, of course): "Spaghetti code"<sup>3</sup>!
+Such a messy form of execution eventually gave rise to a phrase we still hear a lot of today (but never about our own code, of course): "Spaghetti code"<sup>3</sup>!

 In case you haven't worked it out already; yes, I am talking about the notorious `GO TO`.

 The early '60s were dominated by the debate over structured vs. non-structured programming.
 This was further ignited when a landmark paper titled "Flow diagrams, Turing Machines and Languages with only Two Formation Rules" was published by Corrado Böhm and Giuseppe Jacopini in 1966.
-This paper<sup>4</sup> provided the theoretical foundation for structured programming (and therefore the abolishment of `GOTO`) by proving that one can compute any computable function with only three simple control structures:
+This paper<sup>4</sup> provided the [theoretical foundation for structured programming](https://en.wikipedia.org/wiki/Structured_program_theorem) (and therefore the abolishment of `GO TO`) by proving that one can compute any computable function with only three simple control structures:

 1. Execute one subprogram, and then another subprogram (sequence)
 2. Execute one of two subprograms according to the value of a boolean expression (selection/branching)